 4. Take a break from the heating tools.
 On those warm spring days, let your hair air-dry.
 This will give your hair a break from damaging heat and blow dryers.

-5. Spring clean your makeup bag.
+5. The best acne treatment is to spring clean your makeup bag often.
 Toss old and expired products that you don’t use anymore.
 If you haven’t used a product in a year, toss it.
 Any product that includes a wand (like mascara) should be thrown out after 3-6 months and brushes should be thrown out if you notice hairs starting to fall out.

 According to Manos, every woman should own: a tinted moisturizer or cream with SPF, concealer, mascara and a really great eye cream to put on in the morning and evening.